sergio11/fitflextv_android/README.md

 ### Sign In

-The user will be able to log in to **FitFlexTV** by providing their email and password.
-If they don't have an account, they can access the registration screen to create a new one. 🔐✉️🔑 If they don't have an account, they can access the registration screen to create a new one. 🆕
+This screen allows users to log into the app using their email and password.
+If they don't have an account, they can quickly navigate to the registration page.

 <p align="center">
   <img src="doc/picture_3.png" />